 EXHIBITION | REMNANTS OF THE ATLANTIC FOREST & MCB COLLECTION

-“More than talking about the process that led to the almost extinction of some species, we want to recover this‘ historical DNA ’from each tree represented in our collection,” explains Giancarlo Latorraca, technical director of MCB.
+“More than talking about the process that led to the near extinction of some species, we want to recover this‘ historical DNA ’from each tree represented in our collection,” explains Giancarlo Latorraca, technical director of the MCB.

 “The collection of the Museu da Casa Brasileira represents part of an ancestral forest that disappeared about a century ago.
-Their woods are testimonies of secular trees of jequitibás, canelas and jacarandás that have here the last existence in the form of the furniture of the collection “, affirms Ricardo Cardim, botanist and curator of the show.
+Its woods are testimonies of secular trees of jequitibás, cinnamon and jacaranda that have their last existence here in the form of the furniture in the collection ”, says Ricardo Cardim, botanist and curator of the show.

-The location of the museum, on the banks of the old Pinheiros River floodplain, was originally of great biodiversity, sheltering forest formations of riparian forests in moist and dry dams, which, during the urbanization, were completely suppressed and terrified.
+The museum’s location, on the banks of the former Pinheiros River floodplain, was originally of great biodiversity, housing forest formations of riparian forests in wet and dry dikes, which, during the course of urbanization, were entirely suppressed and grounded.

-“Because it is an institution that preserves the material culture of the Brazilian house, largely made up of furniture built with native Brazilian woods, the garden and its tree species represented in the collection are a very important asset in educational actions, as they provide reflection on the wide use of this raw material and the consequences that have led to the end of many species, which today can only be found in the form of product, that is, the furniture, “says MCB general director Miriam Lerner.
+“Because it is an institution that preserves the material culture of the Brazilian house, largely made up of furniture built with native Brazilian woods, the garden and its tree species represented in the collection are an extremely important asset in educational actions, as they provide reflection on the wide use of this raw material and the consequences that led to the end of many species, which, today, can only be found in the form of a product, that is, furniture ”, completes the director general of MCB, Miriam Lerner.

 About Ricardo Cardim

-Ricardo Cardim since childhood has made Brazilian vegetation his main interest.
-Master in Botany at USP, he is also Professor in charge of the Green Building Council Brazil (GBC) Sustainable Landscaping course and Member of SkyGarden Telhados and Paredes Verdes.
+Ricardo Cardim since he was a child made Brazilian vegetation his main interest.
+Master in Botany at USP, he is also Professor responsible for the Sustainable Landscaping course at the Green Building Council Brazil (GBC) and Partner at SkyGarden Telhados e Paredes Verdes.
 In 2010, he was appointed Entrepreneur of the Future by the Schwab Foundation (Davos, Switzerland) and Folha de São Paulo for his work with the urban environment and Blog Trees of São Paulo.
-In 2011, it received the Anchieta Medal and the Gratitude Diploma of the City of São Paulo for the discovery of three remnants of Cerrado in the metropolis of São Paulo, which resulted in the first public parks with threatened vegetation, in 33,000 m².
-Since 2011, Ricardo has been an urban environmental columnist for Rádio Estadão and “Dr. Tree “at Rede Globo São Paulo since 2013.
-He contributed to the exhibition” The House and the City – Crespi-Prado Collection “at the Museu da Casa Brasileira, which brings a portrait of the city of São Paulo between the end of the century 19 until the middle of the 20th century, through the pieces of the collection of the Crespi-Prado Foundation.
+In 2011, he received the Anchieta Medal and the Diploma of Gratitude of the City of São Paulo for the discovery of three Cerrado remnants in the metropolis of São Paulo, which resulted in the first public parks with threatened vegetation, in 33,000 m².
+Since 2011, Ricardo has been an urban environment columnist at Rádio Estadão and “Dr. Árvore ”, at Rede Globo São Paulo, since 2013.
+He contributed to the exhibition“ A Casa ea Cidade – Crespi-Prado Collection ”, at the Museu da Casa Brasileira, which brings a portrait of the city of São Paulo, between the end of the century 19 until the middle of the 20th century, through pieces from the collection of the Crespi-Prado Foundation.

 Tue. to sun. from 10am to 6pm